Joann Randles is a multi award-winning Welsh photographer based in Swansea, known for her compelling portraiture and evocative storytelling.

 RECENT PHOTOGRAPHY AWARDS + EXHIBITIONS

-British Photographer Awards – 2024 – Peoples Choice Winner, Fine Art Category
+British Photography Awards – 2024 – Peoples Choice Winner, Fine Art Category

 British Press Photographers Association (BPPA) – 2024 – Assignments exhibition at the OXO Tower, London